 I’ve looked at the schedule, but am not sure which level or exact classes my child belongs in.
 What should I do?

-Descriptions of each class appear under the appropriate menu in our Programs section along with any required forms.
+Descriptions of each class appear under the appropriate menu in our Sailing or Programs section along with any required forms.
 Check these descriptions to determine the best class and level for your child.
-If you have further questions, contact us email@example.com, or in the office once the season starts.
+If you have further questions, contact us firstname.lastname@example.org, or in the office once the season starts.
 The instructors will also assess your child’s ability level the first day of classes and recommend changes as necessary.

 I’m new to GLP.
 Where do classes meet?